DOMjudge/domjudge/doc/manual/install-workstation.rst

-When DOMjudge is configured and site-specific configuration set, the team manual can be generated with the command `genteammanual` found under `docs/team`.
+When DOMjudge is configured and site-specific configuration set, the team manual can be generated with the command ``genteammanual`` found under ``docs/team``.
 The PDF document will be placed in the current directory or a directory given as argument.
 The following should do it on a Debian-like system::

-  sudo apt install python3-sphinx python3-sphinx-rtd-theme rst2pdf
+  sudo apt install python-sphinx python-sphinx-rtd-theme rst2pdf cd <INSTALL_PATH>/docs/team
-  cd <INSTALL_PATH>/docs/team
   ./genteammanual [targetdir]

+On Debian 11 and above, install
+``python3-sphinx python3-sphinx-rtd-theme rst2pdf`` instead.